ManchesterRoboticsLtd/TE3001B_Robotics_Foundation_2024/README.md

   * ROS Custom Messages
   * Q&A

-  **Mini challenge:**: P/PI Controller from scratch to a 1st order simulated system.
+  **Mini challenge:**: Create a Simple P or PI controller for a simulated first order process.

   **Requirements:** Requirements of Session 1.

-  ### Week 3: ROS-Hardware Communication
+  ### Week 3: ROS-Hardware Communication and Data acquisition
-  This week will introduce hardware communication between ROS and the Hackerboard using ROSSerial.
+  This week is intended for the students to learn how to connect ROS with external hardware using micro-ROS tools that will be required in the following sessions.
   * Micro ROS
   * Data acquisition
   * ESP32